dcampos/gdx-tweener/README.md

 ## Getting Started

-In order to add this library to an existing LibGDX Gradle project, add the JitPack repository to your main build.gradle:
+In order to add this library to an existing LibGDX Gradle project, add the JitPack repository to your main `build.gradle`:

 ```gradle
 allprojects {